Facebook

 The wines are lovingly selected by English-speaking experts, who have taken the time to visit the wine producers and learn their stories.
 By the end of the evening, you’ll qualify as an ambassador of Slovenian wine — with a certificate to prove it.
 The generous pours of seven different wines make it a good value.
 Check on the website for current prices.
 Seriously deserves its top ranking on Trip Advisor.

-Chateau Intanto Sparkling Teran: This refreshing, red sparkling wine from the Karst region is made using the traditional “champagne” method for white wine, fermented in the bottle.
+Chateau Intanto Sparkling Teran: This is a refreshing, red sparkling wine from the Karst region, made using the traditional “champagne” method for white wine, fermented in the bottle.

 Colja Zelen: One of the seven native white wine varieties in Slovenia, this was new to me.
 And I loved it.
 Obviously, so do wine drinkers in Slovenia who consume more than 80% of it, leaving less than 20% for export.
 It’s also celebrated with the crowning of a Wine Queen, who must be single, have a driver’s license and be able to intelligently talk about the wine — after a few drinks.